stephenslab/multiseq/README.md

 ### Visualizing input and output in the UCSC Genome Browser

-With function samplesheetToTrackHub you can create a track hub that you can then visualize in the UCSC Genome Browser.
+With function samplesheetToTrackHub you can create a Track Hub and you can visualize it in the UCSC Genome Browser.

     hub_name="testMultiseq/sim"
     samplesheetToTrackHub(samplesheet,hub_name)

-This will create a track hub in "/some/path/testMultiseq/sim/" and will print the following message:
+This will create a Track Hub in "/some/path/testMultiseq/sim/" and will print the following message:

     go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window
-    copy paste the following string in the URL field https:some/address/testNGS/sim/hub.txt
+    copy paste the following string in the URL field https:some/address/testMultiseq/sim/hub.txt
     center the genome browser on the region of interest if the track is hidden click on show and then refresh